graphql/graphql-scalars/scalars/contributed/chillicream/local-date-time.md

 - Hour is between 00 and 23
 - Minute is between 00 and 59
 - Second is between 00 and 59 (leap seconds are not supported)
-- Fractional seconds, if present, are numeric and do not exceed the precision supported by the implementation's underlying date-time type.
-Implementations must not silently truncate or round fractional seconds beyond their supported precision; instead, they should reject input that exceeds it.
+- Fractional seconds, if present, are numeric (up to 7 digits)

 ## Examples